TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 39/Ezekiel 39.16.md

 ---

-And Hamonah shall also be the name of a city.
+Hamonah shall also be the name of a city.
 Thus shall they cleanse the land.